booch/presentations/Ruby_Reimagined/slides.md

 ???

 * I first came up with the idea for this talk while attending Emerging Languages Camp.
-* Basically some thought experiments about what Ruby would have looked like if desinged today.
+* Basically some thought experiments about what Ruby would have looked like if designed today.
     * What if Matz had made some different choices?
     * Especially big things like immutability, types, and concurrency.

 ---

-* TODO: Matz doing Q&A (RubyCOnf 2017?)
+* TODO: Matz doing Q&A (RubyConf 2017?)

 ???